 Nr.
 5 → Particular Persistence

-How I see myself = 5 / What I show to others = 5 / How others see me = 5
+How he sees himself = 5 / What he shows to others = 5 / How others see him = 5

 The range goes from 1 to 9 which is not valued as it is not a psychological test but rather an instrument to determine and describe behavioral patterns.